Edmonton Police Service logo

 A Vulnerable Sector Check also includes a search of local police records to determine if any patterns of behavior exist that may result in harm to a vulnerable person.

-If an applicant resides outside of these jurisdictions, they must obtain a Vulnerable Sector Police Information Check from their local RCMP detachment.
+If an applicant resides outside of approved jurisdictions, they must obtain a Vulnerable Sector Police Information Check from their local RCMP detachment.

 Vulnerable Sector Police Information Checks can only be completed for positions within Canada.